softwaresaved/jamie/README.md

 ***DO NOT FORK THIS REPOSITORY!***
 # jobs-analysis
 This analyses jobs data to identify trends in job types related to software development.
+This is the master branch.
+Other branches in this repository consist of:

+* `mario` - mario's development branch.
+* `ssi` - Iain's classifier.

 ## Files